Questions and answers on Nordic labour market service model

 New permanent funding for the Nordic labour market service model will be allocated to organising the service process for individual customers.
 This means a significant increase in customer service for jobseekers in particular.

-The President of the Republic approved the act on 30 December 2021.
-The changes entry into force on 2 May 2022.
+The changes entered into force on 2 May 2022.

 Implementation of the reform is supported by guidance, training and other means.
 The resources for implementing the reform have already been available to TE Offices and participating municipalities from the beginning of 2022.